 Swoon over Chianti’s rolling hills covered in serried vines and bordered by pencil-thin Cypress trees.
 Explore exquisite medieval walled villages, and luxuriate in ancient spas, then release your inner gourmand with fine Tuscan DOP food and wine.

 From Florence, make for Castellina in Chianti, a borgo that dates back to Etruscan times.
-The ancient medieval fortifications, which include a 14th-century tower, may have been worked on by the founding father of Renaissance architecture, Filippo Brunelleschi.
+The ancient medieval fortifications include a 14th-century tower, and may have been the work of Filippo Brunelleschi, the founding father of Renaissance architecture.
 An underground tunnel is now lined with artisan workshops and restaurants.
-Stop off at Stiaccini Macelleria (see below), for typical Tuscan meats, and for lunch or dinner, try Trattoria la Torre (see below).
+Stop off at Stiaccini Macelleria (see below), to buy typical Tuscan meats, and for lunch or dinner, try Trattoria la Torre (see below).

 Heading towards Siena, visit the medieval town of Monteriggioni.
-Having wandered the castle walls and drooled at the views of the surrounding Chianti region, wine and dine at Antico Travaglio (see below).
+Wander the castle walls and drool at the views of the surrounding Chianti region, before you wine and dine at Antico Travaglio (see below).

-Before chilling out at the Terme Antica Querciolaia (see below), where ancient hot springs will restore and revive you, don’t miss the Felsina Bottega & Mescita (see below), in Castelnuovo Berardenga (Siena), where you can taste before you buy a fine selection of DOP wine and olive oil.
+Ancient hot springs will restore and revive you at the Terme Antica Querciolaia (see below), but don’t miss the Felsina Bottega & Mescita (see below), in Castelnuovo Berardenga (Siena).
+Tour and taste before you buy a fine selection of DOP wine and olive oil.

 Finally, cruise on down to the World Heritage site of Pienza, a Renaissance city inspired and built by Pope Pius II, and admire the first public housing (still in use), the optical illusion in the town square, and, from the city walls, the vast Orcia Valley, now a UNESCO park.

-The Stiaccini brothers, Giovanni and Antonio, opened this quality butchers in 1932, and products are still made according to tradition.
-The recipe for the Finocchiona salami, for instance, dates back to a time when pepper was an expensive spice, so butchers replaced it with fennel.
-Every week, Riccardo makes particularly fine sausages according to grandfather Giovanni’s secret recipe, while Mama Silvana prepares a range of pre-cooked specialities, such as fegatelli (spicy pork liver chops).
+This quality butchers opened in 1932, and products are still made according to tradition.
+The recipe for Finocchiona salami, for example, dates from when pepper was a a prohibitively expensive spice.
+So butchers substituted fennel, and it’s delicious.
+Every week, Riccardo makes particularly fine sausages according to grandfather Giovanni’s secret recipe.
+And Mama Silvana prepares a range of pre-cooked specialities, such as fegatelli (spicy pork liver chops).

 Via Ferrucio 33, Castellina in Chianti, Siena, +39 0577 740558